pschool-in/curriculum/content/grammar/new-topics/verb-2.md

 # Verb ( Action words)

 ## Learning Objective
-To be able to understand what is a action word or helping words.
+To be able to understand what is an action word or helping words.

 To be able to identify the action words and helping words in the sentence.